DIT Students successfully complete I-Cubed Startup Incubator Programme, 2016.

 Four participants celebrated graduation on Wednesday 24 August 2016: Sophie Dalton, Brian David Henderson, Gunmoo Kim, and Sean-Paul White.

-Throughout a three-month long pilot programme, the I-Cubed participants had the opportunity to nurture their startup ideas.
+Throughout a three-month long pilot startup programme, the I-Cubed participants had the opportunity to nurture their startup ideas.
 From early-stage concepts to full fledge final pitch presentations in front of an audience of distinguished guests.
-The programme provided guidance, funding and support from industry professionals while encouraging creativity to create real and innovative impact for Ireland.
+The startup programme provided guidance, funding and support from industry professionals while encouraging creativity to create real and innovative impact for Ireland.

-Guests of the event were impressed with the quality of participants and praise followed.
-Adrien Walsh, Founder & CEO of CheckVentory, said “I was amazed by the quality of the people and projects presented at the end of the I-Cubed programme.
+Guests of the event were impressed with the quality of the startup participants and praise followed.
+Adrien Walsh, Founder & CEO of CheckVentory, said “I was amazed by the quality of the people and projects presented at the end of the I-Cubed startup programme.
 Each of the ideas was very well researched and the value propositions were compelling.
-I have no doubt that all of these founders will build upon their experiences from the programme and evolve their projects into very successful businesses”
+I have no doubt that all of these founders will build upon their experiences from the programme and evolve their projects into very successful startup businesses”

 This year’s inaugural programme highlighted that quality rather than quantity can work best since just four participants were supported.
 Raomal Perera, adjunct professor of entrepreneurship at INSEAD, said "I have seen many college incubator presentations.
-This first set of I-Cubed presentations ranks right at the top for content.
+This first set of I-Cubed startup presentations ranks right at the top for content.
 The quality of the projects far exceeded my expectations.
-The I-Cubed team has gone for quality and not quantity in selecting the projects."
+The I-Cubed startup team has gone for quality and not quantity in selecting the projects."

 Further details of the 2016 graduates follow: